xShare Project CarePlan

 150

-The business domain describes the overview and business use cases in research that will rely on the IPS+.
+The business domain describes the overview and business use cases that will rely on the Care Plan.

 The European Health Data Space (EHDS) represents a transformative step toward a unified European framework for the primary and secondary use of electronic health data.
 By establishing common rules, standards and infrastructures for cross-border data exchange, EHDS aims to improve continuity of care, strengthen patient rights, enhance healthcare quality and enable innovation across Member States.